 By nature, dental emergencies tend to be sudden, scary, and inconvenient.
 Maybe your daughter stumbled on the playground and chipped a tooth a few days before school photos, or maybe a dull toothache has developed into searing pain while you’re preparing for a big work presentation.
-Seeing a trusted dentist as soon as possible is necessary in these situations, and we’ve got a whole family of them here in Midtown Manhattan who are ready and waiting to assist you.
+Seeing a trusted dentist as soon as possible is necessary in these situations, and we’ve got a whole family of them here in New York City who are ready and waiting to assist you.

 The Drs.
-Boyd strive to accommodate emergency cases as soon as possible, relieving discomfort and working with patients on the optimal solution for restoring oral function and aesthetics.
-In fact, we may be able to fit you in on the same day as your initial call!
+Boyd strive to accommodate dental emergency cases as soon as possible, relieving discomfort and working with patients on the optimal solution for restoring oral function and aesthetics.
+In fact, we may be able to fit you in on the same day as your initial call for emergency dentistry in New York City, NY!
 Contact us right away if you’re in need of assistance.

 Unfortunately, it will never be possible to avoid the threat of dental emergencies with 100% certainty.
 However, there are some valuable steps that patients and families can take to reduce everyone’s risk from day to day.
 Take a look at a few tips from the Drs.
 Boyd below: